EasternBoy/DSTB-IPP-GPR/README.md

 # DSTB-INFO-PP-GP
-Distributed Informative Path Planning by Gaussian Processes
+Distributed Informative Path Planning by Gaussian Process Regression

+Code for paper "Connectivity-Preserving Distributed Informative Path Planning for Mobile Robot Networks," in IEEE Robotics and Automation Letters, vol. 9, no. 3, pp. 2949-2956.

 These codes were written in Julia 1.8.5.